HP TouchPad: Hardware

 The HP TouchPad is a touchscreen tablet that runs HP webOS.
 It has several notable features.
 The TouchPad uses card multitasking found in Palm Pre phones.
 The integrated webcam on the front of the HP TouchPad enables video conferencing.
 There is a backlit Home button at the bottom.
 The HP TouchPad also allows for haptic feedback with vibration function.
-The hardware includes an ARM-based Qualcomm Snapdragon processor and 1GB of RAM.
+The hardware includes an ARM-based Qualcomm Snapdragon processor and 1 GB of RAM.
 "Touch to Share" allows a Pre 3 mobile to share information such as websites by touching its sensors with the TouchPad's sensors.
 The TouchPad can receive calls and text messages forwarded from any phone using a Palm Profile. as well as make and receive calls via the Skype application.
-An independent site estimated that the 16GB and the 32GB HP TouchPad's contained $296.15 and $318.15 of materials respectively with a cost to assemble of $10.
+An independent site estimated that the 16 GB and the 32 GB HP TouchPad's contained $296.15 and $318.15 of materials respectively with a cost to assemble of $10.